Crohn’s disease and Stem Cells

 Crohn’s disease and stem cells

-There are 47 studies investigating the application of stem cells to treat Crohnโs disease[5]; 5 of these are using umbilical cord blood and tissue.[6]
+While standard management of Crohn’s relies on medication and surgery, regenerative medicine is an active area of clinical research.
+There are 47 studies investigating the application of stem cells to treat Crohn’s disease[5]; 5 of these are using umbilical cord blood and tissue.[6]

-A trial using expanded allogeneic adipose-derived stem cells reduced fistulae in 69.2% of patients; for 30% of patients, stem cells completely closed all fistulae.[7]
+A trial using expanded allogeneic adipose-derived stem cells reported a reduction in fistulae in 69.2% of patients; for 30% of patients, stem cells completely closed all fistulae.[7]
+While these early results are highly encouraging, further large-scale trials are necessary to confirm the long-term safety and efficacy of these approaches for the wider patient population.

-A new trial is using stem cells to โreboot patientsโ immune systems.
-Doctors administer chemotherapy and hormone treatments to patients as a way of mobilising their stem cells.
+A new trial is investigating the potential of stem cells to ‘reboot’ patients’ immune systems.
+In this protocol, doctors administer chemotherapy and hormone treatments to patients as a way of mobilising their stem cells.
 They then extract cells from their blood.
 Once more chemotherapy is undertaken, stem cells are reintroduced into the blood stream to create a new immune system.
-This new immune system accepts the patientโs gut and inflammation should subside.
+It is important to understand that this is a highly specialised, experimental procedure taking place within strictly monitored clinical settings.
+However, the hope is that this new immune system should accept the patient’s gut and inflammation should subside.

-In China, a completed clinical trial at the Shaanxi Provincial Peopleโs Hospital concluded that umbilical cord mesenchymal stem cells are an effective treatment for Crohnโs disease, although there were some mild side effects.
+In China, a completed clinical trial at the Shaanxi Provincial People’s Hospital concluded that umbilical cord mesenchymal stem cells could be an effective treatment for Crohn’s disease, although there were some mild side effects.
 However, doctors also highlighted the necessity of a better method to distribute cells right through the entire intestine.[8]

 References